Dairop/learning_boids/README.md

 # learning_boids

 Boids, represented as fish, form different species that evolve and lean how to behave thanks to natural selection.
-The resulting neural network are analyzed after some time learning and used to generate various graphs.
+The resulting neural networks are analyzed after some time, we then generate graphs to understand their behavior better.

 ## Prerequisite
 - C++ 20